 The information from the very few finds suggests that frost patterned ground, or disturbed moist heath, is the main site type in Svalbard, but it has also been found on a gravel plain at Bockfjorden.
 All finds are made in areas with calcareous or at least basic substrates.
 This species is obviously an extremely weak competitor easily overgrown by taller plants.

 Thermophilous.
 Restricted to the middle arctic tundra zone and the weakly continental section.
-Known from three localities in NW Spitsbergen: Engelskbukta south of Brøggerhalvøya (Oscar II Land), Ossian Sarsfjellet at the head of Kongsfjorden (Haakon VII Land), and Bockfjorden in the Liefdefjorden area (also Haakon VII Land).
+Known from four areas in NW and N Spitsbergen: Engelskbukta south of Brøggerhalvøya (Oscar II Land), Ossian Sarsfjellet at the head of Kongsfjorden and the nearby Blomstrandøya (Haakon VII Land), Bockfjorden in the Liefdefjorden area (also Haakon VII Land), and Ringhorndalen E of Wijdefjorden (Ny-Friesland).
 This small-grown species is rather hard to discover.
 The finds in Svalbard are fairly recent (in the last 50 years) and we suspect that Arenaria humifusa may be much overlooked.